AnkanGranero/horror-world/README.md

 - Select any country from a searchable list
 - Display its flag, region, and other key facts
-- Fetch top-rated horror movies associated with that country
+- Fetch horror movies produced in that country

 ---